No Products in the Cart

 Tulsi (Holy basil): Tulsi or holy basil contains specific anti-asthmatic and anti-infective properties.
 Ayurveda recommends holy basil to empower respiratory resistance.
 To find relief, consume fresh tulsi juice made by pounding leaves of the herb, twice a day.
 Add a few drops of ginger and some honey to this to increase its efficiency to build resistance.

 Ginger: Known for its amazing medicinal properties, ginger has been used as an active ingredient in many Ayurvedic medicines.
-Loaded with Vitamin B6 and magnesium, ginger also has gingerol (a photochemical compound in ginger that activates spice receptors on the tongue) which helps in enhancing immunity.
+Loaded with Vitamin B6 and magnesium, ginger also has gingerol (a photochemical compound in ginger that activates spice receptors on the tongue) which helps to increase immunity in child.
 It also has anti-bacterial and anti-inflammatory property, which helps in fighting infections.
 (Home remedy to treat cold in kids that actually works?)

 Turmeric: Turmeric not only acts as an immunity booster food for kids but also has added health benefits.
 Curcumin, a compound found in turmeric, offers therapeutic relief and promotes immunity.
 It is a rich antioxidant which supports against body cell damage and has been found to delay or reverse diseases or age related decrease in body functions.
 According to Ayurveda, it is believed that turmeric can destroy all the 3 doshas or the basic humors of the body and hence it is recommended to treat a numbers of ailments & also as a potent.
 You can boil a cup of milk with 1 teaspoon of turmeric in it and give it to your child once a day.